anyaevostinar/anyaevostinar.github.io/classes/201-f21/traversals.md

 ---

 ## Goals
-To analyze the time complexity of depth first and breadth first search.
+To analyze the time complexity of depth first and breadth first traversal.

 ## Logistics
 This is a lab assignment that you'll be handing in on Moodle.
 You should complete it on Monday Nov 1st, but it isn't due until Wednesday Nov 3rd at 5:00pm Central.